 About Legatum Center for Development and Entrepreneurship at MIT

 The Legatum Center was founded on the belief that entrepreneurs and their market-driven solutions are critical to tackling the world’s greatest challenges and driving global prosperity.
 Based at MIT Sloan School of Management, the Center leverages expertise and research across campus to equip future leaders with the skills, values, and critical thinking they need to succeed as entrepreneurial change agents.
 The Center’s capstone initiative is the Legatum Fellowship Program which provides aspiring entrepreneurs with a world-class education and substantial tuition support.
 The Legatum Center also conducts a set of global activities to strengthen pathways between MIT and leaders of change in frontier markets.
-To learn more, please visit dev-mit-legatum.pantheonsite.io or follow on Twitter @MITLegatum.
+To learn more, please visit test-mit-legatum.pantheonsite.io or follow on Twitter @MITLegatum.

 About the Mastercard Foundation

 The Mastercard Foundation seeks a world where everyone has the opportunity to learn and prosper.
 The Foundation’s work is guided by its mission to advance learning and promote financial inclusion for people living in poverty.
 One of the largest foundations in the world, it works almost exclusively in Africa.
 It was created in 2006 by Mastercard International and operates independently under the governance of its own Board of Directors.
 The Foundation is based in Toronto, Canada.
 For more information and to sign up for the Foundation’s newsletter, please visit www.mastercardfdn.org.
 Follow the Foundation at @MastercardFdn on Twitter.